kit-ipe/SoCks/README.md

 - **AlmaLinux8**: Contains template files to build an AlmaLinux 8 root file system.
 The optional file `mod_base_install.sh` allows to modify the base root file system after all packages have been added, but before any other modifications have been made to it.
 The optional file `conclude_install.sh` allows to finalize the creation of the root file system.
 The optional folder `predefined_fs_layers` allows to add static layers that are added to the base root file system.
 Every layer requires a shell script that is used to add the layer.
 The file `dnf_build_time.conf` is the dnf configuration used at build time.
 This file must contain all repositories that are required to build the root file system including all package specified.
 - **AlmaLinux9**: Contains template files to build an AlmaLinux 9 root file system.
 The files and folders in this package are equivalent to the ones in the *AlmaLinux8* package.

+### ZynqMP_AlpineLinux_RAMFS_Builder

+This builder is designed to build an Alpine Linux RAM file system.
+Furthermore, it allows to modify the base file system by adding files built by other blocks like Kernel modules.
+This builder is a slightly adapted version of the `ZynqMP_AlpineLinux_RootFS_Builder`.
+Visit the section of `ZynqMP_AlpineLinux_RootFS_Builder` for details on how to use this builder.

 ### ZynqMP_AlpineLinux_RootFS_Builder

 This builder is designed to build an Alpine Linux root file system.
-Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
+Furthermore, it allows to modify the base file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
 It is also possible to add external files to the root file system and to modify it in various ways with two custom shell scripts.

 #### Block Configuration